Skip to content

 • < 100 items: Always use {} (linked list)

-• 100-500 items: Use {} unless you need range queries or memory efficiency
+• 100-500 items: Use {} unless you need range queries, memory efficiency, or mathematical operations

-• > 500 items: Consider {}.table() for better memory efficiency
+• > 500 items: Consider {}.table() for better memory efficiency, or $VECTOR for mathematical operations

 • Very large datasets: Use $file() for persistence and unlimited size